-As of the date of this MD&A, the Company is in the process of replacing certain of its existing bonding deposits (in aggregate, \$0.97 million) in the United States with surety bonds of the same amount arranged through a thirdparty.
-These bonds are, and will be held in favour of the BLM and the United States Forestry Service (the "USFS") as financial support for environmental reclamation and exploration permitting.
+In November, 2016 the Company entered into an agreement with a third-party to replace \$0.95 million of its existing bonding deposits in the United States with surety bonds of the same amount.
+The bonds are held in favour of the BLM and the United States Forestry Service (the "USFS") as financial support for environmental reclamation and exploration permitting.
 The surety bonds are secured by a \$0.15 million deposit the "Collateral") and are subject to fees competitively determined in the market place.
 The obligations associated with these instruments are generally related to performance requirements that the Company addresses through its ongoing operations.
 As specific requirements are met, the BLM and USFS as beneficiaries of the different instruments will return the instrument to the issuing entity.
 As these instruments are associated with ongoing and active exploration properties, they will remain outstanding until the earlier of the date that the Company has discharged its remediation obligations, or determines to self-fund the underlying bonding obligations.